Theme: Owning the Ground Beneath Our Feet: Resource Sovereignty, Monetary Independence, and the Architecture of African Wealth

 Conference Committee

-Organised by AREF Consult in partnership with Wits Business School, University of the Witwatersrand.
+Organised by AREF Consult in partnership with Wits Business School, University of the Witwatersrand, and the University of Ghana.

 • Conference Chair: Prof Jones Odei-Mensah, Academic Director, Wits Business School